 – 20% Discount on most Institute programs and audio and video downloads

-– Invitation to Institute events, including the annual holiday party
+– Invitation to Institute member-only events, including the annual holiday party

 – Ability to rent consulting rooms and the conference room at the institute

 The membership fee is $120.
 Memberships last one year from the date purchased.
 You will receive notification emails 30 days and 10 days before your membership expires asking you to renew.
 Instructions for how to check your membership expiration date are at the bottom of this page.